This page lists each component and how it works. Browse the list on the side to find the component you're interested in using.

 Correct answer.
 Responses matching this will be considered correct.

 The Scorer (Multi) component allows you define multiple correct answers.
-This could allow participants to choose one of multiple correct answers, or choose all correct answers presented on a screen, for example using Click Response components.
+This could allow participants to choose one of multiple possible correct answers, or choose all correct answers presented on a screen, for example using Click Response components.
+On screens where you collect more than one response, it also allows you to define correct answers separately for different responses by using the 'And includes Tag' setting.

 The correct answers can be entered directly into the Correct Answers field, where you can add as many as you want, or bound to the spreadsheet if the correct answers change trial by trial.
 Once you have added scoring, you can use a Feedback component to present a green tick when correct, or red cross when incorrect.